What is Average Contract Value?

 Why is Average Contract Value Important?

-Imagine two SaaS businesses with the same goal: scaling from $1 million to $10 million ARR.
+Imagine two tech businesses with the same goal: scaling from $1 million to $10 million ARR.
 Business A currently has 2000 customers with an ACV of $500/year, while Business B has just 10 customers with an ACV of $100,000/year.

 To achieve their goals while maintaining the same ACV, Business A has to gain 18,000 new customers while Business B only needs 90 additional customers to reach $10 million ARR.
 Compared to Business B, Business A will need to: